TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/slb-noprobepoolswithipconfigsdefined.md

 <!--/issueDescription-->

 ## **Recommended steps**
-* Add one or more Virtual Machines or Virtual Machine Scale Set Instances in the backend pool of your load balancer
+* Add one or more Virtual Machines or Virtual Machine Scale Set instances in the backend pool of your load balancer
 * Make sure the instances are configured to respond to the load balancer health probe as well as over the service port(s)

 ## **Recommended documents**